shukaiz/chess/README.md

 ```

 Then you may run the code and play the game!

+### How to play?

+You could refer to the test guide at /test/testplan.pdf in which outlined more details of this game.

 ### Questions?
 You may [email] me at shukaiz2@illinois.edu or find me at Monday 8 am's code review section.